cmwylie19/prometheus-workshop/README.md

 Open [localhost:9090](http://localhost:9090) in the browser.

-Next Click `Status` -> `Targets` and you should see the following:
+Next Click `Status` -> `Targets` and you should see the following  after about 30 seconds or so:

+_output_
 ![targets](targets.png)

-Okay, now we know that  our app is being scraped.
+Now we know that our app is being scraped.

-Next lets look at the metrics that our blog is collecting.
+Next lets look at the metrics that our blog is generating.
 Click `Graph` and type in `{container="blog"}` and you should see the following:

 ![metrics](metrics.png)